2018 American League Division Series: Background

-The Red Sox entered the ALDS as the top seed, having completed the regular season with a record of 108–54 and winning the AL East.
+The Red Sox entered the ALDS as the 1 seed, having won the AL East with the best regular season with a record of 108–54, giving them home-field advantage throughout the entire playoffs.
 The second-seeded Astros won the AL West, going 103–59.
 The AL Central champion Indians were seeded third via their 91–71 record.
 The final participant was the winner of the AL Wild Card Game, the Yankees.

 This was the 13th ALDS appearance for Boston and the third appearance for Houston; the Red Sox lost to the Astros in the 2017 ALDS.
-This was the 10th ALDS appearance for Cleveland and 20th appearance for New York; the Indians lost to the Yankees in the 2017 ALDS.
+This was the 10th ALDS appearance for Cleveland and the 20th appearance for New York; the Indians lost to the Yankees in the 2017 ALDS.
 This was the first season ever three teams finished with 100-wins in the same league.

 The Red Sox and Yankees met 19 times during the regular season, with Boston winning 10 of the games; this was the first postseason meeting between the two rivals since the famed 2004 ALCS, which Boston took in seven games after falling behind 3–0 en route to its first World Series title in 86 years.
 The Astros and Indians met seven times during the regular season, with Houston holding a 4–3 edge; this was the first time the teams met in postseason play.